Tahir-Siddiqh/Codecademy-Projects/README.md

 * restaurant.sqlite is sql project for particing sql find query methods.
 * startup.sqlite sql project on sql aggregate functions.
 * news.sqlite is a sql practise project made using SQL functions.
-* test.sqlite is test on joins in SQL